-How often will each spacecraft return over a given point?
+How often does each spacecraft return over a given point?

 Each satellite has a 12-day repeat cycle.
-In other words, each satellite will fly over a given point every 12 days.
-However, the constellation approach will offer exact revisits every four days, which means that one of the three spacecraft will fly above a point every four days.
-By way of contrast, RADARSAT-1 and RADARSAT-2 had a 24-day exact revisit time (one satellite vs. three with the RCM).
+In other words, each satellite flies over a given point every 12 days.
+However, the constellation approach offers exact revisits every four days, which means that one of the three spacecraft flies above a point every four days.
+By way of contrast, RADARSAT-1 and RADARSAT-2 have a 24-day exact revisit time (one satellite vs. three with the RCM).

 What are the imaging modes of the RCM?